 Nestled on an inlet of the Clatskanie River, an hour or so outside of Portland, Clatskanie is a small timber town, where the residents mostly spring from Nordic and Germanic stock.
 Its claim to fame, small but significant, is that Raymond Carver was born there.

 When you have easy access to high-speed internet, it's easy to take it for granted.
 However, for many people in rural and low-income areas even accessing the internet can be a struggle.
-What if there was an easier way for communities to setup their own networks that are faster and cheaper than current ISP offerings?
+What if there was an easier way for communities to setup their own networks that are faster and more affordable than current ISP offerings?

 Residents of a small town in Oregon experiment with a broadband network that rewards its investors in real time.